 Kolak Kit (around $230) tuneup and ignition upgrade parts (includes new upgraded Magnacore 8.5mm plug wires, upgraded MSD coil, Autolite Single Platinum spark plugs, and highend cap and rotor with brass contacts.
 It's excellent.
 Gapped my plugs to 0.045 (as recommended by Kolak for Jeep 4L with distributor type ignition).
 My engine starts easier, runs smoother, has more lowend torque and high rpm HP, and it helped my gas mileage a little too.
 Those improvements are most noticeable in cold weather, but also benefit me in all seasons.

 To buy a Kolak Ignition Upgrade/Tune Kit email Kolak at KolakPerformance.com or PM Kolak at this forum.
 Nick is the owner of Kolak.

 He may also try to sell you a larger throttle body and Kolak exhaust products.
-I recommend not buying an aftermarket throttle body nor exhaust products unless you've read this entire OP, and ideally the entire thread, or at least the parts about choosing diameter of a cat-back exhaust.
-His exhaust products are excellent quality 2.5" exhaust products which are ideal for strokers, and maybe for a 4L with a Thorley header and upgraded high flow cat; but if you're not going to stroke and you have a stock header, you're better off with a lower cost (but excellent) Dynomax 2.25" cat-back exhaust because (IMO and IME) a 2.25" CB is the best performer for a non-stroked 4L engine.
+I recommend not buying an aftermarket throttle body nor exhaust products unless you've at least read this entire OP, and ideally the entire thread, or at least the parts about choosing diameter of a cat-back exhaust.
+His exhaust products are excellent quality 2.5" exhaust products which are ideal for strokers, but not for 4L engines (IMO and IME).
+If you're not going to stroke and you have a stock header, you're better off with a lower cost (but excellent) Dynomax 2.25" cat-back exhaust because (IMO and IME) a 2.25" CB is the best performer for a non-stroked 4L engine.
 IME a 2.25" CB performs much better than a 2.5" CB with a non-stroked 4L engine.
-This is fully explained later in this OP, and a lot more later in thread.
+This is fully explained later in this OP, and a lot more later in this thread.
 For now, stay with stock exhaust until you know more about that topic.
 Exhaust is a complex topic.
-Mistakes are painful to performance, gas mileage, and your wallet (as I personally learned by testing, as explained later in this OP).
+Mistakes diminish performance, gas mileage, and your wallet (as I personally learned by testing, as explained later in this OP).